spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 # Spectro Kubernetes Dashboard

-Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters that auto-enables the Kubernetes Dashboard using secure ports and conveniently includes [Spectro Proxy](/integrations/frp).
+Spectro Kubernetes Dashboard is a web-based UI for Kubernetes clusters that auto-enables the Kubernetes Dashboard using secure ports and conveniently includes the [Spectro Proxy](/integrations/frp) pack.

 # Versions Supported